-Rob told us that Prague consists of five cities: Old Town, Lesser Town, New Town, The Castle, Jewish Quarter.
+Rob told us that Prague consists of five cities: Old Town, Lesser Town, New Town, The Castle and the Jewish Quarter.

-Many ‘free’ guided tours set off from around Old Town Square and the Astronomical Clock.
-Tour Guides have bright umbrellas in different colors.
+Many ‘free’ guided tours set off from around Old Town Square and the Astronomical Clock Tower.
+Tour Guides have bright umbrellas in different colours.
 Around the corner, paid tours and hop on/off buses, vintage car excursions, and horse-drawn carriages are evident by the roadside.

 Medieval copyright protection consisted of burning people’s eyes out – especially if they had knowledge that was not to be passed on.

 Many people throughout Prague’s history have been thrown off the tall bridges and buildings to their death.
 “The last was a Government Minister in 1948,” Rob our Prague guide told us.

 Prague’s buildings are deceiving because what you see is not always what you get.
 Ground-level has become steadily higher due to silt build up because of destructive floods over the centuries and many buildings have 2 – 6 floors of cellars beneath them.
 Ground floors have become basements and flooding is still a major concern.